TNuzzi/wriststrap/README.md

 #### Grid System
 ![Layout basic grid](http://tnuzzi.github.io/wriststrap/imgs/layout-basic.png "Layout basic grid")

 As with other CSS grid layout system, Wriststrap uses the same basic concepts to allow the developer to simply add TSS classes to a UI element to specify its position on screen.
 The image above illustrates how it works by apply the TSS classes to `Label` and `View`.
+The use of `container` is required on the outer element in order to use the `col-<number>` classes.

 At this time, this layout system is based on a grid system of 4 columns (for handheld devices).
-The system allow for embedding columns as to provide greater granularity of layouting out the UI elements.
+The system also allows for embedding columns within columns.

 <table>
      <thead>